SportsReiter12/Data-Science/NFL Capstone Project/README.md

 After installing stattlepy on my system, I was able to query NFL statistics with filters like season, team, game and player.
 One of the issues, however, was that the API limits how many results you receive so I could not just query a full season normally.

 Instead I worked on multiple ways to create the queries I wanted and looped through them.
 These methods include:
-  - A function to change game names to game slugs
+  - A function to change game names to game slugs.
-  - A For Loop that creates each combination of season and team
+  - A For Loop that creates each combination of season and team.
-  - List comprehension to get the name for each game
+  - List comprehension to get the name for each game.
-  - A function that gets the names of the winning, losing and possibly tying teams
+  - A function that gets the names of the winning, losing and possibly tying teams.
-  - A For Loop that takes all of these to get statistics from each game
+  - A For Loop that takes all of these to get statistics from each game.

 Luckily this API had most statistics I wanted so I could easily extract what I wanted from each query.
 The important distinction is whether the team is away or home.